-Internet Advertising: The case for why Google and Facebook dominate on-line advertising in Canada
+Internet Advertising: The case for why Google and Facebook dominate online advertising in Canada

-Internet advertising revenue has soared from \$141 million in 2000 to an estimated \$6.2 billion last year.
+Internet advertising revenue has soared from \$141 million in 2000 to \$6.8 billion last year.
 In fact, by 2013 the internet had already surpassed TV as the largest advertising sector and the gap between them continues to widen.
-By 2017, internet advertising made up 45% of all advertising spending across all media.
+By 2017, internet advertising made up half of all advertising spending across all media.
 Figure 10 below illustrates the point.